achatmajian/ISS-Tracker/README.md

 # International Space Station Tracker

-This project was used to track the International Space Station in real time using live data.
+The International Space Station Tracker app allows users to the International Space Station in real time using live data such as:

+Vessel Data
+- Latitude
+- Longitude
+- Velocity
+- Altitude
+- Footprint
+- Visibility

+Location Data
+- Locality
+- Subdivision
+- Country
+- Continent

 ## Deployed App Link

-Click this link to view the deployed application: https://brave-volhard-b7a4b6.netlify.app/
+Click this link to view the deployed application: https://tracktheiss.com/

 Note: This application is currently for desktop only, mobile version coming soon.